p-stream/M3U8-Proxy/README.md

 # Public URL to proxy ts files from
 PUBLIC_URL="https://m3u8.eltik.net"

+# IPv6 rotation configuration
+USE_IPV6_ROTATION=false
+IPV6_PREFIX=2001:db8
+IPV6_SUBNET=1000
+IPV6_INTERFACE=eth0
+IPV6_POOL_SIZE=20
+IPV6_POOL_INTERVAL=5000
+IPV6_BATCH_SIZE=5
+IPV6_DEBUG=false
 ```

+## IPv6 Rotation
+The proxy now supports IPv6 address rotation, which can help bypass rate limits and IP blocks.
+To use this feature:

+1. Set `USE_IPV6_ROTATION=true` in your `.env` file
+2. Configure your IPv6 prefix and subnet (typically provided by your ISP/hosting provider)
+3. Set the correct network interface name
+4. Adjust pool size and other parameters as needed

+When enabled, the proxy will:
+- Create a pool of random IPv6 addresses within your configured prefix/subnet
+- Assign these addresses to your network interface
+- Route outgoing requests through different IPv6 addresses in the pool
+- Automatically manage the pool (add/remove addresses)

+**Note**: IPv6 rotation requires root/administrator privileges on most systems to manage network interfaces.

+You can check the status of the IPv6 pool using the `/ipv6-status` endpoint.

 ## Usage
 To proxy m3u8 files, use the `/m3u8-proxy` route.
 All you have to do is input the URL and headers.
 For example: